microsoft/vscode-docs/api/extension-guides/web-extensions.md

 * The `entry` field contains the main entry point into your extension and test suite.
   * You may need to adjust this path to appropriately point to the entry point of your extension.
-  * You do not have to create another entry point if you have an existing extension, you can just point this path to the file you're using currently for `main` of your `package.json`.
+  * For an existing extension, you can start by pointing this path to the file you're using currently for `main` of your `package.json`.
   * If you do not want to package your tests, you can omit the test suite field.
 * The `output` field indicates where the compiled file will be located.
   * `[name]` will be replaced by the key used in `entry`.
 So in the generated config file, it will produce `dist/web/extension.js` and `dist/web/test/suite/index.js`.